Gloucester’s Universalist Church: A Beacon Over Gloucester Harbor

 For more than 205 years, the Universalist Church has been a fixture on Gloucester’s skyline and one of Cape Ann’s best-loved landmarks.
 Its lantern steeple has guided generations of mariners into port, and famous artists have celebrated this distinguished buildng in paintings and photographs.
 Built in 1805-06, this is the oldest standing church in this historic seaport.
 Today it is a central element in the Gloucester Historic District, and part of the National Register of Historic Places.

 WHAT HAS BEEN DONE Our Restoration Efforts are being updated.

 (2006-09) The old, deteriorated exterior wood and entry doors were repaired and repainted in historic colors (“Palladian Buff”).
 The entry house and the slate roof was repaired and restored using original slate where possible.
 The lantern steeple has been stabilized.

 (2009-10) Tower windows have been restored, and the upper tower was repainted.
 We continue to monitor the tower for weather penetration.

 RESTORATION CONTINUES TO PROGRESS

-ACCESSIBILITY Our building became fully accessible in January, 2013 … more about this project soon.
+ACCESSIBILITY Our building became fully accessible in January, 2013; this section is being updated.

 In the summer of 2010, we applied for funding support under the Community Preservation Act which will assist us in making our historically important 1806 building accessible to persons with disabilities.
 The church plans to install a platform-lift elevator rising from ground level approximately 15 feet to serve both the downstairs Vestry and the 300-seat main Sanctuary above.
 Rest rooms for use by persons with physical disabilities will also be constructed.
 The Sanctuary and other areas where dozens of public events and group meetings are held are now inaccessible to persons unable to navigate stairs.